badarshahzad/GitFolder/README.md

 # GitFolder
-This folder is testing folder
+This folder is testing folder.
+In this folder the changes that I maded is just for learning phase.